andropenguin/Dagger2SharedPreferences7/README.md

-# A sample application using SharePreferences which tests SharedPreferences
+# Another sample application using SharePreferences which tests SharedPreferences

 # What is this?

 This is a sample application using SharedPreferences.
+In this application, the SharedPreferences APIs are called in a utility class and the methods of the  utitlity class are called in the Fragment.
 This uses Google Dagger2 and Espresso to test about SharedPreferences.

 # License
 Copyright 2015 andropenguin@gmail.com (twitter id: @penguindaa )